 Existing conditions at some of our Properties.
 Independent environmental consultants have conducted Phase I or similar environmental site assessments on our Properties.
 We generally obtain these assessments prior to the acquisition of a property and may later update them as required for subsequent financing of the property or as requested by a tenant.
 Site assessments are generally performed to ASTM standards then existing for Phase I site assessments, and typically include a historical review, a public records review, a visual inspection of the surveyed site, and the issuance of a written report.
-These assessments do not generally include any soil aspectives or subsurface investigations.
+These assessments do not generally include any soil samplings or subsurface investigations.
 Depending on the age of the property, the Phase I may have included an assessment of asbestos-containing materials.
 For properties where asbestos-containing materials were identified or suspected, an operations and maintenance plan was generally prepared and implemented.
 See Note 2, "Summary of Significant Accounting Policies," to our Consolidated Financial Statements for our evaluation in accordance with the accounting standard governing asset retirement obligations.

 Historical operations at or near some of our Properties, including the operation of underground storage tanks, may have caused soil or groundwater contamination.
 We are not aware of any such condition, liability or concern by any other means that would give rise to material, uninsured environmental liability.
-However, the assessments may have failed to reveal all environmental conditions, liabilities or compliance concerns; there may be material environmental conditions, liabilities or compliance concerns; there may be material environmental conditions, liabilities or material additional environmental liability; and current environmental conditions at our Properties may be affected in the future by tenants, third parties or the condition of land or operations near our Properties, such as the presence of underground storage tanks.
+However, the assessments may have failed to reveal all environmental conditions, liabilities or compliance concerns; there may be material environmental conditions, liabilities or compliance concerns that a review failed to detect or which arose at a property after the review was completed; future laws, ordinances or regulations may impose material additional environmental liability; and current environmental conditions at our Properties may be affected in the future by tenants, third parties or the condition of land or operations near our Properties, such as the presence of underground storage tanks.
 We cannot be certain that costs of future environmental compliance will not affect our ability to make distributions to our shareholders.